 One of these strategies, is the 50/30/20 formula.
-Harvard bankruptcy expert Elizabeth Warren, named one of the 100 Most Influential People in the World by TIME magazine, and her daughter Amelia Warren Tyagi, coined the 50/30/20 rule of thumb in the book they co-authored, “All Your Worth: The Ultimate Lifetime Money Plan.”
+Harvard bankruptcy expert and U.S. Senator from Massachusetts Elizabeth Warren and her daughter Amelia Warren Tyagi, coined the 50/30/20 rule of thumb in the book they co-authored, “All Your Worth: The Ultimate Lifetime Money Plan.”

 When I learned about the 50/30/20 formula, I realized that the budget my wife and I created was out of proportion.
 I also learned ways to fix it.

 If you’re wondering how to find out if you’re balanced financially, let’s get started!
 First thing you need to do, if you haven’t already, is create a spreadsheet that lists all of the things that you spend money on.
 Be honest!
 Don’t forget the Netflix subscription or other items that come automatically out of your checking account.
 The more complete your spending list is, the better your results will be.
 This list will help you discover if you’re out of balance.

 Next, you’re going to create a NEW budget.
 This one will be balanced, with 50% of your after-tax income going to needs, 30% going to wants, and 20% going to savings and/or debt repayment.
 Want a quick start, with a pre-filled template that has formulas already calculated for you?
 Download our 50/30/20 calculator here.

 Your after-tax income is the amount you collect after taxes are taken out of your paycheck, such as federal and state tax.
 If you don’t have a steady paycheck, take the last 3 months and average them to get your after-tax income.